BTCarpenter/digital-garden-jekyll/_pages/index.md

 - 🟥 Update About Page
 - 🟥 Update Footer
+- 🟥 Rename Repository
+- ✅ Add colophon to about page
 - ✅ Add email subscribe to post as partial
 - ✅ Update Post listing to include publish date
 - ✅ Add email subscribe to homepage